the-expanse/SideQuestWiki/How-to-Auto-Update-app's-and-mods.md

 For creating and managing apps you made see [HOW TO SUBMIT GAMES](https://github.com/the-expanse/SideQuest/wiki/How-To-Submit-Games)

+M
+### SideQuest account required

-Making a SideQuest account gains you access to the Dashboard, letting you gain a host of features such as messaging and friends, but also the `Auto Update` function, where you can update applications you have installed en mass, Else you can click app updates from the user pop-up.
+making a SideQuest account lets the system properly keep track of your installations and inform you of updates so you need to make an account for the system to work properly. but once you do it gains you access to the Dashboard, letting you gain a host of features such as messaging and friends, but also the `Auto Update` function, where you can update applications you have installed en mass, Else you can click app updates from the user pop-up.

 ### The Dashboard will be located here
 ![](https://cdn.discordapp.com/attachments/541467913857662995/656290811801239564/Dashboard_2.png)